Germanium wafers for strained quantum wells with low disorder

 In the absence of suitable SiGe wafers for high-quality and uniform epitaxy, strained Ge quantum wells are commonly deposited on $\mathrm{Si}_{1-x}\mathrm{Ge}_{x}$ strain-relaxed buffers (SRBs) with high Ge composition ($x \approx 0.7-0.8$).\cite{scappucci_germanium_2021} Starting epitaxy from a Si wafer, Ge-rich SiGe SRBs are obtained by composition grading either in a forward-graded process\cite{isella_low-energy_2004} or in a reverse-graded process after the deposition of a thick strain-relaxed Ge layer.\cite{shah_reverse_2008,sammak_shallow_2019} In both cases, the large lattice mismatch between the Si substrate and the Ge-rich SiGe SRB causes a dense misfit dislocation network, with associated threading dislocations that propagate through the quantum well.
 Moreover, such misfit dislocation network drives significant local strain fluctuations inside the Ge quantum well,\cite{corley-wiciak_nanoscale_2023}, thus challenging the scalability of semiconductor qubits.
 In Ge/SiGe heterostructures used to host qubits, the threading dislocation density (TDD) is in the range $\approx 10^{6}- 10^{7}$~cm$^{-2}$.\cite{sammak_shallow_2019,jirovec_singlet-triplet_2021} It is not surprising that Si/SiGe heterostructures have smaller TDD ($\approx 2.5~\upmu\mathrm{m}$ thick and obtained by forward step grading of the Si content ($1-x = 0.07, 0.13, 0.17$).
-Like our previous heterostructures,\cite{sammak_shallow_2019} the SiGe SRB is deposited at $800~\degree \mathrm{C}$ and the growth temperature is reduced to $500~\degree \mathrm{C}$ for the final 200~nm of SiGe below the quantum well and for all the layers above.
+This approach mirrors the common approach in Si/SiGe heterostructures where the Ge content is forward-graded starting from a Si wafer.
+Like our previous heterostructures,\cite{sammak_shallow_2019} the SiGe SRB is deposited at $800~\degree \mathrm{C}$ and the growth temperature is reduced to $500~\degree \mathrm{C}$ for the final 200~nm of SiGe below the quantum well and for all the layers above to achieve sharp quantum well interfaces.
 Importantly, by growing on Ge wafers we avoid the overtensile strain arising from the difference in the thermal expansion coefficients between Ge epilayers and Si substrates.\cite{shah_reverse_2008} Consequently, to achieve an in-plane strain ($\epsilon$) in the Ge quantum well similar to our previous heterostructures,\cite{sammak_shallow_2019,lodari_low_2021} here we increase the final Ge content $x$ in the $\mathrm{Si}_{1-x}\mathrm{Ge}_{x}$ SRB to 0.83 (the supplementary material) compared to 0.8 in Refs.~\cite{sammak_shallow_2019,lodari_low_2021}).
 The thickness of the Ge quantum well (16~nm) and of the SiGe barrier on top (55~nm) are nominally the same compared to Ref.~\cite{lodari_low_2021} for a meaningful comparison of the electrical transport properties.